ShivamSrivas/flask_projects/README.md

 Expiration time for text snippets.
 User authentication for managing created snippets.

-Web Scraper: Automated Data Collection
+## Scrappy: Automated Data Collection
 📖 Description
 This web application scrapes data (e.g., images) from a specified website every 5 minutes.
 It's designed to collect data on a regular basis for monitoring or analysis.